seascapelab/FGB-eddies/README.md

 *Corresponding author. blimer1@lsu.edu

 Included in this repository are datasets and scripts associated with 15 years of eddy contours generated for the Gulf of Mexico, from 2004-2018.
 Given lat/lon data in a time series, these materials can be used to determine the influence of mesoscale eddies on the distribution, dispersal, and movement of your Gulf of Mexico study species.
-The following is a list of the datasets and scripts included.
+The following is a list and description of the datasets and scripts included.

 1) Gulf of Mexico (GOM) mesoscale eddies